Pakistani man with alleged ties to Iran arrested for political assassination plots including Trump

 Published: August 6, 2024 2:32pm

-The U.S. Justice Department charged Asif Merchant, 46, a Pakistani man with alleged ties to the Iranian government with plotting to carry out political assassinations, according to an indictment revealed on Tuesday.
+The U.S. Justice Department charged Asif Merchant, 46, a Pakistani man with alleged ties to the Iranian government with plotting to carry out political assassinations, according to a complaint revealed on Tuesday.

-A Justice Department official confirmed the case involving Merchant was the threat that Secret Service was aware of when it became to ramp up Trump's security in the lead up to the Butler, Pa. rally where he was shot.
+A Justice Department official confirmed the Secret Service was aware of an Iranian threat when it began to ramp up Trump's security in the lead up to the Butler, Pa. rally where he was shot.

 Federal prosecutors filed the charges in Brooklyn against Merchant, who reportedly traveled to New York City and collaborated with hitmen on the plot.